Supreme Court reaffirms police protection by qualified immunity, a legal doctrine targeted in protests

 As many state legislatures prepare to come back in January, legal experts said lawmakers could pursue new avenues to end or limit qualified immunity, including by creating statewide use-of-force policies for police.
 Most police agencies largely set their own policies, which has left courts to evaluate civil rights violations.

-“If the state rules were clearer there would be less of an application of qualified immunity,” said Friedman.
+“If the state rules were clearer, there would be less of an application of qualified immunity,” said Friedman.
 “I don’t believe the Supreme Court will conclude that officers should be immune from liability even if they violate clearly established state statutes.
 Making those rules clear is a next step.”

+The Oklahoma case is City of Tahlequah v Bond.
+The California case is Rivas-Villegas v Cortesluna.